ching-wang/ching-wang.io/_posts/2020-04-22-twitter-card-and-opengraph-with-jekyll.md

 layout: page
 title: Hire me \| Junior Fullstack Software Engineer, London
 description: >
   "I am available to start immediately as a Junior Fullstack Software Engineer in London.
 I’m a self-starter, with energy, enthusiasm and passion for problem solving and learning new things.
-I can bring a breadth of business experience and pragmatism from my previous roles in the sourcing and shipping industry.
+I can bring a breadth of business experience and pragmatism from my previous roles in the sourcing and shipping industry."
-You can reach me at ching@ching-wang.io, and I’d love to hear from you."
 permalink: hire-me/
 author: Ching Wang
 image: "https://images.unsplash.com/photo-1544980919-e17526d4ed0a"